Please note that Tapas no longer supports Internet Explorer.

 Jan 24, 2026

-The words echoed in Elena’s mind as she stood at the edge of the rooftop, the late city steadily humming far below.
-She leaned on the railing as she stared up at the night sky, keeping her gaze on a lone star whose light barely reached her eyes, as if it were struggling to be seen over the city lights.
+Elena turned those words over in her head as she stood at the edge of the rooftop, the late city humming far below.
+She leaned on the railing as she stared up at the night sky, keeping her gaze on a lone star that barely reached her eyes, as if it were struggling to be seen over the skyward lights.

-The world around her seemed to grow quiet as she read.
-A faint grin crept onto her face.
+The world grew hushed as she read, a faint grin slowly creeping onto her face.
 After a prolonged silence, she spun around and walked back inside, gently closing the door behind her.

-As she passed her desk, her fingers brushed the items lining the shelf–a necklace, then a spare pair of glasses, then a cup of pens.
+As she passed her desk, her fingers trailed by the items lining the shelf: a necklace, then a spare pair of glasses, then a cup of pens.
 At the end rested a faded picture frame, featuring a flustered girl sitting beside a laughing boy with pure white hair.

 Her eyes lingered on that frame for just a moment longer before she set the opened envelope beside it.